jarny/biopyramid/Readme.md

                      }

-# Read expression matrix - quantile normalised, mapped to gene ids, then aggregated for multiple probes
+# Read expression matrix - this ia a quantile normalised matrix which have been mapped to gene ids, then aggregated for multiple probes
 expression = pandas.read_csv("normalised_expression.txt", sep="\t", index_col=0)

 # Check that all columns of expression matrix are found in the sample table